 In contrast to alpha and beta radioactivity, gamma radioactivity is governed by an electromagnetic interaction rather than a weak or strong interaction.
 As in atomic transitions, the photon carries away at least one unit of angular momentum (the photon, described by the vector electromagnetic field, has a spin angular momentum of ħ), and the process conserves parity.

 Prompt Gamma Decay

 As was written, gamma decay may follow nuclear reactions such as neutron capture, nuclear fusion, or nuclear fission.
-Most of nuclear reactions produce extremely unstable nuclei that decay as soon as they are formed in nuclear reactions (half-life less than 10-11s) and are not generally classified as nuclear isomers.
-Moreover, these nuclei usually produce a cascade of gamma rays and the gamma-ray cascade concludes when all excess energy of the excited nucleus is released.
+Most nuclear reactions produce extremely unstable nuclei that decay as soon as they are formed in nuclear reactions (half-life less than 10-11s) and are not generally classified as nuclear isomers.
+Moreover, these nuclei usually produce a cascade of gamma rays, and the gamma-ray cascade concludes when all excess energy of the excited nucleus is released.

-In certain cases, the excited nuclear state that follows the emission of a beta particle or other type of excitation, are able to stay in metastable state for a long time (hours, days and sometimes much longer) before undergoing gamma decay, in which they emit a gamma ray.
-These long-lived excited nuclei are known as isomeric states (or isomers) and their decays are termed isomeric transitions.
-The process of isomeric transition is therefore similar to any gamma emission, but differs in that it involves the intermediate metastable excited state(s) of the nuclei.
+In certain cases, the excited nuclear state that follows the emission of a beta particle or another type of excitation can stay in a metastable state for a long time (hours, days, and sometimes much longer) before undergoing gamma decay in which they emit a gamma-ray.
+These long-lived excited nuclei are known as isomeric states (or isomers), and their decays are termed isomeric transitions.
+The process of isomeric transition is similar to any gamma emission but differs in that it involves the nuclei’s intermediate metastable excited state(s).

-Metastable nuclei are often characterized by high nuclear spin, requiring a change in spin of several units or more with gamma decay, instead of a single unit transition that occurs in only 10−12 seconds.
+Metastable nuclei are often characterized by high nuclear spin, requiring a change in the spin of several units or more with gamma decay instead of a single unit transition that occurs in only 10−12 seconds.
 The rate of gamma decay is also slowed when the energy of excitation of the nucleus is small.
 An example is the decay of the isomer or metastable state of protactinium: